 4 Dashboards with Shiny

 A dashboard is useful when a research project produces material that is easier to explore than to summarize in a single figure or table.
-Many research projects generate indicators, case classifications, qualitative metadata, country profiles, interview summaries, maps, or model outputs.
+Many research projects generate indicators, case classifications, qualitative metadata, country profiles, interview summaries, maps, model outputs, or coded documents.
 Some of these can be placed in a paper.
 Some can be placed in an appendix.
 But when the reader needs to filter, compare, inspect, and move between levels of detail, a static document becomes limited.

-Shiny lets us build interactive web applications directly from R. This means that we can use the same language we already use for cleaning data, estimating models, and producing plots to create a small web interface around our research data.
+Shiny lets us build interactive web applications directly from R. We can use the same language we already use for cleaning data, estimating models, and producing plots to create a small web interface around research data.

 This chapter introduces the basic logic of Shiny by building a small dashboard with the palmerpenguins data set.
 The example is simple, but the structure is the same one used in larger research dashboards.
 The user selects filters in the interface.
 The server uses those filters to subset the data.
 The app then updates a summary, a plot, and a table.

-The point is not to build a perfect dashboard.
-The point is to understand the minimum structure of a working app.
+The goal is not to build a perfect dashboard.
+The goal is to understand the minimum structure of a working app and to see how that structure can support research communication.

 4.1 What is a dashboard?